mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/portworx/index.md

 ##### install the storage provider yaml manifest

-Portworx comes with a [browser wizard](https://docs.portworx.com/portworx-install-with-kubernetes/cloud/aws/aws-asg/#) to create the yaml manifest.
+Portworx comes with a [install wizard](https://install.portworx.com/) to create the yaml manifest.

 The wizard has `4 sections` that you have to go through.